-You can use Data Migration Tool to transfer all your data from Magento 1 database to Magento 2 database: product, order and customer data, CMS pages, store configurations, tables, promotions, customer passwords, and URLs.
+You can use the Data Migration Tool to transfer all your data from Magento 1 database to Magento 2 database.
+These are product, order, and customer data, CMS pages, and store configurations.
+Others are tables, promotions, customer passwords, and URLs.

 How it works

-It verifies the consistency between the two database structures, namely between tables and fields, and tracks down the progress, verifying each step of the procedure.
+It verifies the consistency between the two database structures, namely between tables and fields.
+It tracks down the progress, verifying each step of the procedure.

 Data Migration Tool helps maintain data integrity and minimizes the downtime of your store while data transfer is in progress.